-Fill a vase about half way – three quarter full with water and create a big “cloud” on top with shaving cream.
+Fill a vase about half way with water and create a big “cloud” on top with shaving cream.
 Use the droppers to “fill” the cloud with Food colouring.
 Watch how the food colouring “falls” through when it gets too heavy for the cloud.

 5.The ever popular slime

 See previous blog post here for the full recipe, but its basically art and craft glue, water, borax and food colouring.
-So simple and hous of fun!
+So simple and hours of fun!

 Enjoy all the free time with your kids, experiment, play and watch their little minds learn.
 This time goes so quickly and before we know it we will be begging them to spend time with them!
 I love to do these experiments and crafts with my boys and when they ask to do things out of their own free will that makes me even happier !